 #8 - What is your student-to-teacher ratio in the classroom?

-TK and Kindergarten are both capped at 20 students to two teachers per classroom.
-Grades 1 - 4 will have 25 students per class with a Learning Expert Teacher (LET) that stays with them throughout the day and an individual Subject Expert Teacher (SET) that joins their class for each subject.
-Grade 5 and above will also have 25 students but have an individual teacher for each subject.
+TK and Kindergarten will have around 20 students to two teachers per classroom.
+Grades 1 - 4 will have around 25 students per class with a Learning Expert Teacher (LET) that stays with them throughout the day and an individual Subject Expert Teacher (SET) that joins their class for each subject.
+Grade 5 and above will also have around 25 students but have an individual teacher for each subject.

 #9 - How do you teach soft skills such as confidence, self-control, and self-awareness?